Frans-Lukas/DLScheduler/InstallInstructions.md

     1. Test with `docker version`
     2. Add your user to the docker group `sudo usermod -aG docker $USER && newgrp docker`
 5. Start minikube `minikube start --driver docker --addons ingress`
+6. Create the nuclio namespace with `kubectl create namespace nuclio`
-6. Kubernetes with docker requires container images to be stored in a repository, either:
+7. Kubernetes with docker requires container images to be stored in a repository, either:
     1. Use local repository with `minikube ssh -- docker run -d -p 5000:5000 registry:2`
     <details>
     <summary>ii.
 Create a [docker hub](https://hub.docker.com/) and store your credentials with:</summary>